The Cavachon is not a pure breed. It’s a combination of the Bichon Frise and the Cavalier King Charles Spaniel.

 For the best results, it’s a good idea to keep your training sessions short and fun for your dog so he doesn’t become bored.

-Use a firm and consistent hand in training so that he doesn’t develop problem behaviors or Small Dog Syndrome.
+Use a firm and consistent hand in training so that he doesn’t develop problem behaviours or Small Dog Syndrome.

 Cavachon Puppies – Before You Buy…